LazyRen/LazyRen.github.io/_posts/devlog/blog/2022-02-06-append-clap-count-to-the-post-list.md

 {% endif %}
 {% endraw %}
 ```
-Same goes for the `post.html`.
-I deliberately placed clap count to the end of the line for both, because clap count is
+The same goes for the `post.html`.
+I deliberately placed clap count at the end of the line for both, because clap count
-updated asynchronously.
-So it will be popped up *after* page load.
-I don't want to see whole line aligning again.
+is updated asynchronously.
+So it will be popped up *after* the page load.
+I don't want to see the whole line aligning
+again.

 ```html
 <!-- file: "/_includes/components/post.html" -->